Morse inequalities for the Koszul complex of multi-persistence: Euler characteristic for persistence modules

 \section{Euler characteristic for persistence modules}

 In this section we derive, using our strong Morse inequalities, Euler characteristic formulas for the relative homology of a multi-filtration ${\mathcal X}=\{ X^u \}_{u\in \Z^n}$ involving the Betti tables.
-Euler characteristic formulas are ubiquitous in homological algebra, as they are based on a general and well-know result valid for any chain complex.
+Euler characteristic formulas are ubiquitous in homological algebra, as they are based on a general and well-known result valid for any free and bounded chain complex.
 For $n$-parameter persistence modules, for example, the Euler characteristic of a minimal free resolution is considered in \cite{gafvert2017stable}.
 Here, we consider instead the Euler characteristic of the chain complex $C_*(X^u, \cup_j X^{u-e_j})$ for any fixed grade $u\in \Z^n$.

 Firstly, it is worth observing that, in our setting, the Euler characteristic of $C_*(X^u)$ can be expressed in terms of Betti tables as follows.